 North America is a continent of immigrants and Canada is a nation of immigrants.
 This has held true from the arrival of the first native peoples to the landing of our most recent potential citizens.
 This course examines the immigrant phenomenon, beginning with a description of the social, political, and economic factors which drive emigration/immigration.
 These factors are then applied to successive waves of Canadian immigration from the sixteenth to the twenty-first centuries.
 Some attention is given to where immigrants chose to settle, and to immigrants who, for reasons that will be explained, did not stay in Canada, but the focus is on migration rather than settlement.
-The course draws heavily on immigrant diaries/reminiscences to illustrate the process of immigration, as well as statistical and secondary source material.
-Comparisons will be drawn to immigration and settlement experiences of newcomers to other countries, in order to illustrate the commonalities and uniqueness of Canada as an immigrant receiving country.
+The course draws heavily on immigrant diaries/reminiscences to illustrate the process of immigrant experiences of newcomers to other countries, in order to illustrate the commonalities and uniqueness of Canada as an immigrant receiving country.
 1 Credit